1988 United States presidential election in Illinois: Republican

 The 1988 Illinois Republican presidential primary was held on March 15, 1988 in the U.S. state of Illinois as one of the Republican Party's statewide nomination contests ahead of the 1988 presidential election.

+Analysis

+George H.W.
+Bush won the Illinois Republican primary securing 61 delegates.
+Bush was the clear favorite to win in the Illinois primary, with him doing well among moderates, conservatives, and liberals.
+Bush also did well with many voters who positively viewed Reagan and his administration, however Bob Dole did well among voters who disapproved of Reagan's administration.
+The impact of this race further solidified Bush's supremacy in the Republican Primary and furthered his lead among his opponents.

 Illinois Solidarity

 The 1988 Illinois Solidarity presidential primary was held on March 15, 1988, in the U.S. state of Illinois.
 Lenora Fulani won, running unopposed.